vedantwpatil/SecondBrain/4 - Indexes/Introduction to Algorithms.md

 This document will serve as something which will serve as a hub for all the content about the book introduction to algorithms

-**Definition:** This is the index for all the notes about the text introduction to algorithms, I am reading this book to become a better [[Software Engineer]]
+**Definition:** This is the index for all the notes about the text introduction to algorithms, I am reading this book to become a better [[Software Engineer]] as to pass the interviews the most common thing that are asked are questions on [[Algorithms]] and [[Data Structures]]

 **General Knowledge:**
 - The book uses a model named the RAM model which assumes a computer with a single processor that can perform basic arithmetic and bitwise operations